 As seen by the popularity of Whitehouse's push for Computer Science For All, gamification has been used very successful to promote basic computational thinking knowledge.
 There are indeed vast potentials in how gamification can be useful for teaching and learning of K-12 foundational subjects such as mathematics.
 This is simply because, digital games on a digital computer and ideas of computing (and mathematics) are intimately related.
 The level of public reception and enthusiasm in the Whitehouse's Computer Science for All was reminiscent of the Nimrod when one of the earliest digital games (Nim) was put into a digital computer and went on a whirlwind roadshow tour in 1951.

-With this Gamification Foundry, children players can:
+With this Gamification Foundry, student players can:

-- learn elementary mathematics by playing brilliantly-crafted games.
+- learn mathematics by playing brilliantly-crafted games.